ctrl down video player instagram facebook youtube pinterest twitter Home Menu Where Am I? Subscribe Popular

 *Depending on what trail system you choose to snowshoe, you may need to purchase a day pass.

-Five Important Things to Remember When Snowshoeing
+Five Important Things To Remember When Snowshoeing

 1. It's a great low-impact sport and burns about twice as many calories as walking.
 And it's fun!

 2. Dress in layers - if you get warm, you can always remove a layer.
-Remember to wear waterproof pants, jackets and boots, and wear a woollen hat, mitts, socks and bring sunglasses.
+Remember to wear waterproof pants, jackets and boots, and wear a woolen hat, mitts, socks and bring sunglasses.
 A strong glare comes off of snow when sunlight hits it.

 3. Get the gear - snowshoeing is inexpensive and you don't even have to own a pair if you don't want to.
 You can either rent or buy hand-me-downs.

-4. Bring your camera - definitely a must because you'll want to capture your winter adventure to share with friends and family.
+4. Bring your camera - a must because you'll want to capture your winter adventure to share with friends and family.

 5. Find Trails - if you're a newbie, it's a good idea to start on groomed trails to get the hang of snowshoeing.
 Many accommodations in Algoma can offer you trail maps.